 WELLSPRING

-Founded in 2004, Wellspring is a registered 501(c)(3) nonprofit organization providing food, clothing, and other life essentials to Southern West Virginia's disadvantaged, unhoused, and/or transient populations.
-Our Day Haven, located in Rupert, WV, provides a respite for our community.
-Showers, laundry, WIFI, TV, and light refreshments operate on a first-come, first-served basis at no cost.
+Our Day Haven, now located in Rainelle, WV, provides a respite for our community.
+Showers, laundry, WIFI, TV, and light refreshments are offered at no cost.
+Our choice food pantry is offered twice monthly on Tuesdays.
 We also facilitate various programs throughout the year, all focused on instilling hope and meeting the practical needs of our community.

 DAY HAVEN